MrRazamataz/Spiriten.cf/Server_Side/server_hosts.md

 | [Mixml Hosting](https://mixmlhosting.com/minecraftnew) : Mixml Hosting is a decently priced host costing $2 per GB of ram on i9-9900k's and i9-10900k's.
 They
 offer hosting in Germany and New York.
 However, they have support that people have reported just ignored them and really tight refund policies.

-| [MAMMOTH esports](https://gameservers.mmesports.com.au/cart.php?a=confproduct&i=0) : MAMMOTH esports is an Australian based host offering hosting for about $3.80 per GB of
-ram with an unknown CPU.
-Their only location is Victoria - Australia.
-Storage is also limited to 10GB on a hard drive by default, which may cause you to run into issues ($3.80 per extra 10GB and $3.80 for an upgrade to an NVMe drive).
-I also love how one of the options preselected is misspelled.
-Oh boy, how I love "Normal Prioity".
-I'd avoid.

 | [mTxServ](https://mtxserv.com/minecraft-server-hosting) : mTxServ offers hosting for $2 per GB of ram (plans starting at 3GB) with a Ryzen 3800X.
 They have 4 European
 locations and 3 North American locations.
 They have one of the nicest renewal policies I've seen too, storing your server's data for a year waiting for renewal before